 The visit by the external review committee is typically two or three days (beginning on Sunday and ending Tuesday afternoon).
 The dean identifies one member of the external review committee to serve as the chair of the committee.
 The visit schedule is determined by the dean, with input from program chair, and chair of the external review committee.
 The itinerary should cover all available meeting time slots during the period of the external visit.
 During the visit, external reviewers should have time to meet with faculty without the unit leadership present (see a suggested itinerary in Appendix F).
-The provost and vice provosts do not need to be included in the welcome/entrance meeting with the college dean and external review committee.
-However, the provost and the vice provosts will attend the exit meeting with the external review committee at the end of their campus visit.

 At the exit meeting, the external review committee will deliver its report, which should include findings and recommendations.
 Most committees structure the meeting and written report with an executive summary, an analysis of strengths, weaknesses, opportunities, and threats (SWAT), and findings and recommendations.
 It is most effective if the number of recommendations is manageable by the unit.
-Most external review reports are between 10-15 pages in length.
+Most external review reports are approximately 10 pages in length.

-By three weeks following the campus exit meeting, the chair of the external review committee is responsible for submitting the committee's written report to the provost with a copy to the college's dean and the APAE.
+By three weeks following the campus exit meeting, the chair of the external review committee is responsible for submitting the committee's written report to the college's dean and the APAE.